 The city of Porto is filled with interesting sights to keep you occupied during your trip and walking is the best way to stumble upon hidden gems along the way.

-The festival of St John of Porto takes place on June 23 each year.
+The festival of St John of Porto takes place on June 23, 2023.

 Plan ahead: Book your perfect trip with our Portugal travel guide and destination information.
 Does Portugal require a visa?
 Check the visa requirements before you get caught up during your travel.

-Stay safe: Even the best-laid plans can head south. battleface can help you stay safe in dangerous or hostile situations as well as that epic road trip or catching a few waves.
-How to stay safe during Festival of St John of Porto 2022?
+Stay safe: Even the best-laid plans can head south.
+SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
+How to stay safe during Festival of St John of Porto 2023?
 If you’re not covered for your trip yet, get your quote here.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Portugal?
 Make use of technology.
 There’s an app for everything.